chuckedfromspace/chuckedfromspace.github.io/index.md

 I'm also into:

 - Reading novels (Harper Lee, Kurt Vonnegut, David Mitchell, Robert A. Heinlein, Ted Chiang, Kazuo Ishiguro, J.K.
 Rowling, etc)
-- Jogging in the woods while listening to podcasts (Lage der Nation, Lex Fridman, innerFrench, etc)
+- Jogging in the woods while listening to podcasts
 - Hiking the [GR trails](https://en.wikipedia.org/wiki/GR_footpath) in France
 - Learning to draw with pen and ink